willianantunes/rave-of-phonetics/backend/README.md

 # Back-end

-Django project that handle everything related to the back-end side of [Rave of Phonetics](https://www.raveofphonetics.com/).
+Django project that handles everything related to the back-end side of [Rave of Phonetics](https://www.raveofphonetics.com/).

 ## To study